-The Zowe runtime directory delivers its core components in the <RUNTIME\DIR>/components/directory.
+The Zowe runtime directory delivers its core components in the <RUNTIME_DIR>/components/ directory.
 A typical components directory looks like this:

-Same as all Zowe server components, Zowe core components can be enabled or disabled by setting components.<components.enabled to true or false.
+Same as all Zowe server components, Zowe core components can be enabled or disabled by setting components.<component>.enabled to true or false.